Trump's Pick To Lead CIA Actively Pushed To Have The "Torture Tapes" Destroyed

 Rodriguez and Haspel moved immediately to destroy the tapes so they did not get out of the CIA’s control.

-But instead of consulting with Rizzo, Haspel met with lower-ranking attorneys in the CIA’s Counter Terrorism Center, which Rodriguez had once headed, and asked if they believed Rodriguez had the authority to order the tapes’ destruction, according to Rodriguez’s 2012 memoir Hard Measures.
+But instead of consulting with Rizzo, Haspel met with lower-ranking attorneys in the CIA’s Counterterrorism Center, which Rodriguez had once headed, and asked if they believed Rodriguez had the authority to order the tapes’ destruction, according to Rodriguez’s 2012 memoir, Hard Measures: How Aggressive CIA Actions After 9/11 Saved American Lives.

 Rodriguez says in his memoir that he was frustrated at delays in approving the tapes’ destruction and the seemingly endless reviews by the White House and National Security Council.
 “If I had waited for them to give me the go-ahead, I would still be waiting,” Rodriguez wrote.